fairandsmart/right-consent/_pages/home.md

 layout: home
 permalink: /
 hidden: true
-title: "Right Consents Community" #head only
+title: "Right Consents Community Edition" #head only
-excerpt: "The safe and simple way to manage consents and preferences"
+excerpt: "A safe and simple way to Consents and Preferences Management"
-excerpt_2: "Right Consents Community edition is an open and extensible platform to manage consents and preferences. <br/> It aims to provide any organization with a complete, simple and easy to implement solution for <b>collecting, storing, analysing</b> and <b>using</b> users' consents and preferences."
+excerpt_2: "Right Consents Community Edition is an open and extensible platform to manage consents and preferences.<br/> It aims to provide any organisation with a complete yet simple easy-to-implement solution for <b>collecting</b>, <b>storing</b>, <b>analysing</b> and <b>using</b> users' consents and preferences."
 img: "../assets/images/home-product.jpg"
 header:
   actions: